readthedocs/readthedocs.org/docs/user/build-customization.rst

 and :ref:`extending the build process <build-customization:extend the build process>` is not enough, all the commands executed during builds can be overridden using the :ref:`config-file/v2:build.commands` configuration file key.

-For example, if your project uses `Pelican <https://blog.getpelican.com/>`_ instead of Sphinx for it's documentation, your project could use the following configuration file:
+For example, if your project uses `Pelican <https://blog.getpelican.com/>`_ instead of Sphinx for its documentation, your project could use the following configuration file:

 .. code-block:: yaml